Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Stratification Learning Using Geometric Techniques

+To contrast the $\mathcal{I}_\mathcal{M}$-stratification illustrated in Figure \ref{fig:elliptic}, we include (Figure \ref{fig:homology-elliptic}) a local homology stratification of the simplicial complex $\mathcal{N}(\mathcal{U}_\Omega)$.
+Unlike the polynomial based stratification, the local homology stratification distinguishes the singular point where the elliptic curve crosses over itself, as well as the boundary points of the simplicial complex.

 \para{Points sampled from the sundial.} In this example we study a higher dimensional corner, as a comparison to the second example in this section.
-Will assume that we have a dense point sample of the sundial, with an open cover whose nerve is the triangulation given in Figure \ref{fig:triangulated-sundial-poly}.
-Specifically, we assume that the point sample $\Omega$ is dense enough, and $\mathcal{M}$ is chosen so that if $U$ is an intersection of open sets in the open cover, then $\mathcal{I}(U)=\mathcal{I}_\mathcal{M}(U\cap \Omega)$.
-We will additionally assume that the base of the sundial is contained in a 2-dimensional plane in $\mathbb{R}^3$, with the compliment of the base contained in a subspace perpendicular to the 2-dimensional plane.
+We will assume that we have a point sample $\Omega$ of the sundial (see Figure \ref{fig:sundial}), with an open cover $\mathcal{U}$ of the sundial whose nerve is the triangulation given in Figure \ref{fig:triangulated-sundial-poly}.
+For example, for each vertex $\tau$ in the prescribed triangulation, define a cover element $U_\tau$ to be the image of the open star of $\tau$ under the triangulation homeomorphism of Section \ref{sec:background}.
+Assume that the point sample $\Omega$ and the set of polynomials $\mathcal{M}$ have the property that if $U$ is an intersection of open sets in the open cover, then $\mathcal{I}(U)=\mathcal{I}_\mathcal{M}(U\cap \Omega)$ (here $\mathcal{I}(U)$ denotes the set of all real valued polynomials which vanish on $U$).
+We will additionally assume that the base of the sundial is contained in a 2-dimensional plane in $\mathbb{R}^3$, with the complement of the base contained in a subspace perpendicular to the 2-dimensional plane.
 The resulting $\mathcal{I}_\mathcal{M}$-stratification is given in Figure \ref{fig:triangulated-sundial-poly}.